liu-yijia/cs411_project/docs/user_story/case_3.md

-## User Story 3: Saving a Playlist
+## User Story 3: Generating and Saving a Playlist